srikantrao/SenseMS/README.md

 # SenseMS
 *****Private GitHub only available to C. Light*****

-Consulting project to show the effects of noise on a deep neural network used to classify multiple sclerosis.
 Since this work was part of a private Insight fellowship project, the model structure and training code could not be open-sourced.

 ![Model](img/downsampling.gif)